Panasonic GM1 versus Olympus E-M10

 Both the GM1 and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the E-M10 was followed by the Olympus E-M10 II.

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GM1 or the Olympus E-M10 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.